PostHog/posthog.com/contents/handbook/product/in-app-prompts.md

 It will only show one prompt a day, no matter how many prompt feature flags are enabled.

 It's recommended to run the prompt for yourself first to make sure it works as expected.
-If you need to test it again the easiest way is to change the feature flag name (make sure to keep the user property `${feature_flag_name}` up to date).
+You can keep changing the text and refreshing.
+When you click one of the buttons, it won't show you the popup again.
+The easiest way to retest it is to change the feature flag name (make sure to keep the user property `${feature_flag_name}` up to date) and run this in your [javascript console](https://developer.chrome.com/docs/devtools/console/javascript/) `localStorage.removeItem("prompt-last-seen")`.

 If you have any questions message Luke